On the Radar

 service on its own or with other readily available resources.

-Answering the second question is often more challenging.
-For an entity to assess
+often more challenging.
+For an entity to assess whether its promise to transfer

-whether its promise to transfer a good or service is separately identifiable
+a good or service is separately identifiable from other goods or services in a

-the nature of the promise is to transfer each of those goods or services
+contract, the entity should evaluate whether the nature of the promise is to

-promised goods or services are inputs.
+combined item or items to which the promised goods or services are inputs.

 Broadly speaking, if multiple promised goods or services represent inputs to a